EinKeks/ws-client-examples/README.md

 1. You can resubscribe to each channel only once per minute (there is no restrictions for different channels).

-2. Queue size of websocket is limited to 256 messages, so you can have a maximum of 256 'inflight' subscriptions (when you have sent a message to subscribe and did not get the answer 'subscribed').
+2. Outgoing queue size of websocket is limited to 256 messages, so you can have a maximum of 256 'inflight' subscriptions (when you have sent a message to subscribe and did not get the answer 'subscribed').
 When you want to subscribe to more then 256 topics at once, you have to queue subscriptions or wait a while between sending blocks of subscriptions.
 Sending too many subscription requests at once or not receiving too many messages from websocket will lead to disconnection.

+`Queue size will be increased on next update to handle 'subscribe one type of channel for all pairs at once'`

 ### 0. General information

 You will get empty ("") messages every 30 seconds.
+You don't need to answer them or send anything to keep connection alive (but read the restrictions about the outgoing queue size!!!).

+All subscriptions are valid and active from subscription until you sent 'Unsibscribe' message or your connection is close.
+There are no other ways to cancel your subscription.

 Time is synchronized with public NTP servers, so timestamps in messages are accurate.

+There are no restrictions on the connection time **for now** (really - until the next service update).
+But this can be changed, especially after the implementation of private functions.

+There are no special restrictions on the subscriptions count.
+But, for example, you will not be able to subscribe to candles of all the currency pairs - every minute system will try to send candles on each pair, and it will be more messages then outgoing queue size, so connection will be dropped.
+Candle channels are a "special case" (too many simul, Next case - if you will subscribe too many channels at once without reading from websocket - the same issue - outgoing queue can become full.

+`Queue size will be increased on next update to handle 'subscribe one type of channel for all pairs at once' and 'subscribe and get candles for all pairs'`

 ### 1. Ticker channel